 Everything happens inside the plugin.
 I can move notes around, change timing, adjust velocity, and delete or add notes without switching to my DAW’s piano roll.
 This keeps my workflow smooth and focused.

-- Instant MIDI Expor
+- Instant MIDI Export

 - Style-Based Presets